-Bank Mayapada's long-term plan (Corporate Plan) are :
+Bank Mayapada's long-term plan (Corporate Plan) are:

-- Become one of the leading foreign exchange private banks - Become the chosen bank for customers with small, medium and consumptive business - Implement risk management and good corporate governance well and consistent - Maintaining CAR ratio above 10% - Keeping NPL below 5% consumptive.
+- Become one of the leading foreign exchange private banks - Become the chosen bank for customers with small, medium and consumptive business - Implement risk management and good corporate governance well and consistent - Maintaining CAR ratio above 10% - Keeping NPL below 5%

-Bank Mayapada's medium-term plan is linked to the capital structure of Bank Mayapada, Bank Mayapada will become a Bank with the customer activity focus on retail and g.
-Transparency of Financial and Non Financial Condition
+Bank Mayapada's medium-term plan is linked to the capital structure of Bank Mayapada, Bank Mayapada will become a Bank with the customer activity focus on retail and consumptive.

-Short term plans that are supporter in achieving medium and long term plans are :
+Short term plans that are supporter in achieving medium and long term plans are:

 - Increase the number of operational offices

 - Develop information technology

 - Conduct the bank consolidation

-- Increase the ability of human resources
+- Increase the ability of human resources.